immcantation/scoper/docs/topics/hierarchicalClones.md

 `max_n` controls:

-+  Sequence filtering by counting non-ATCG characters in the junction
++  Sequence filtering by counting non-ATCG characters in the nt junction or by counting non-standard AA characters in the aa junction

-`hierarchicalClones` with `method="aa"` accepts the full IUPAC DNA alphabet during validation, then `max_n` controls filtering of sequences containing excess non-ATCG characters before translating to amino acids and performing IUPAC-aware clustering.

-Example use cases for `hierarchicalClones` with `method="nt"`:
+Example use cases for `prepare_db` with `method="nt"` or `method="aa"` but nt sequences in the junctions :

 +  `IUPAC=FALSE, max_n=0`: Strict ATCG-only mode with fast distance calculation.
 Will throw an error and exit if sequences with characters not A, T, C, G, N, or ? are detected.